 Bears frequent the area; all food must be stored in approved containers and secured when campsite is unoccupied.

-Please remember, The first two vehicles are included in the reservation fee.
-Any additional vehicles will be assessed a $8.00/night extra vehicle fee upon arrival at your site.
+Additional vehicles will be assessed a $9.00/night extra vehicle fee upon arrival at your site.
 This fee will be collected by the campground host.

 Click here for more information on the Gallatin National Forest.

 Firewood is available for sale at host site for $10.00/bundle.